4 Examples Of Excellent Progressive Web Apps

 Usually the first main benefit of Progressive Web Apps is the super high performance improvement, and the smooth user experience.
 Starting from there, you can then add all the cool functionalities you want and need, while already offering a super high engaging experience to your mobile users.

-DEITY Falcon — Open Source Progressive Web App
+DEITY Falcon — Headless Progressive Web App Storefronts

 Would you like to give it a try?
-We have been building PWA for a few years now, and decided to share our project with the rest of the world.
-We open sourced our code so everyone can join and start building great Progressive Web Apps.
+We have been building PWA for a few years now, and decided to build a product of it.